-As healthcare regulations change every year, government regulations regarding reimbursements from Medicare, impact the way the telehealth healthcare providers are reimbursed.
+Healthcare regulations change every year.
+Government regulations regarding reimbursements from Medicare, impact the way the telehealth healthcare providers are reimbursed.

-There are certain restrictions that the Centers for Medicare and Medicaid Services (CMS) have placed so that only specific services performed are reimbursed during live video calls.
-Services such as store-and-forward (video calls that were saved and used later) services are not allowed, except for approved CMS demonstration programs in Alaska and Hawaii.
-Medicare also reimburses for certain services that are not considered “telehealth services”, but are in regards to communicating to patients remotely.
+There are certain restrictions that the Centers for Medicare and Medicaid Services (CMS) have placed in relation to telemedicine.
+Only specific services performed are reimbursed during live video calls.
+Some services such as store-and-forward (video calls that were saved and used later) services, are not allowed, outside of approved CMS demonstration programs in Alaska and Hawaii.
+Medicare also reimburses for certain services that are not considered “telehealth services”, but are covered in regards to communicating with patients remotely.

-Not only does Medicare reimburse for telehealth procedures, but private payers and insurance companies must reimburse for telemedicine the same way that care is given in-person.
-At this point in time, it is not required by the federal government to legally reimburse for these services.
-As of 2019, there are 39 states and the District of Columbia that mandate private payer reimbursement of telehealth, however, this number is rising as specific states are becoming compliant with telehealth services.
+Medicare is not the only program to reimburse for telehealth procedures.
+Private payers and insurance companies must reimburse for telemedicine the same way that care is given in-person.
+At this point in time, the federal government does not legally require reimbursement for these services.
+As of 2019, 39 states and the District of Columbia mandate private payer reimbursement of telehealth.
+This number is rising as more states are becoming compliant with telehealth services.

-Although these jurisdictions are covered for reimbursement, some states like New York do not mandate that private insurers need to fully reimburse treatment for telehealth services provided.
-Instead, the pay is reduced by 50%.
-Furthermore, many states may make their telehealth parity laws based on the terms and conditions of their contract which gives them the right to deny claims for reimbursement.
+Some states like New York are covered for reimbursement, but do not mandate that private insurers need to fully reimburse treatment for telehealth services provided.
+Instead, they may reimburse at a reduced rate.
+Furthermore, many states may make their telehealth parity laws based on the terms and conditions of their contract.
+This gives them the right to deny claims for reimbursement.

-As defined by the Health Resources and Services Administration (HSRA), the originating site must be in a Health Professional Shortage Area (HPSA) or in a county outside of a Metropolitan Statistics Area (MSA) which is defined by the United States Census Bureau.
-According to the MTP Act of 2017, and MSA has a population of at least 50,000 individuals, but fewer than 100,000 individuals.
+As defined by the Health Resources and Services Administration (HSRA), the originating site must be in a Health Professional Shortage Area (HPSA) or in a county outside of a Metropolitan Statistics Area (MSA).
+This is defined by the United States Census Bureau.
+According to the MTP Act of 2017, an MSA has a population of at least 50,000 individuals, but fewer than 100,000 individuals.
 So the patient must be either in a place with a shortage in doctors or a place that is sparsely populated.

-Many underserved areas are incapable of receiving telehealth services due to network availability and lack of resources.
-The areas that are eligible to receive telehealth services are unable to do so.
+Many underserved areas are incapable of receiving telehealth services due to network unavailability and lack of resources.
+Some areas that are eligible to receive telehealth services are unable to do so.
 This is often because the population base is too small to maintain a telehealth network.

 CPT and HCPCS Codes